 Help us save more lives!
 Become a foster!

 If you are unable to adopt or donate but still want to get involved and save the lives of animals, fostering is a great way to start!
 Fosters are volunteers who provide temporary living arrangements for pets in need.
 By opening up your home, you are giving us the space we need to take in more animals.
-The Humane Society currently only has cats and kittens in its adoption program, so our greatest need for fosters is with our feline friends.
-However, we do need fosters for dogs and puppies who we need to take in on an emergency basis, or temporarily before they can be transported to other no kill rescues.
+Our greatest need for fosters is with our feline friends.
+However, we do need fosters for dogs and puppies.
 Still interested?
 You can find all of the information you will need about fostering below!

 What do I need to become a foster?

 Typically, we provide all supplies needed, you just need to have a home and some love!
 We cover all veterinary care and will always do our best to make sure you are fully stocked on any supplies or materials you might need.
 Please note, however that we run solely on donations and supplies are subject to availability.
 We greatly appreciate foster parents who help us out tremendously by purchasing some of the needed supplies!
-For the safety and health of your foster babies and your own furbabies, we typically require that you are able to house your fosters in a separate room.
+For the safety and health of your foster babies and your own furbabies, we may ask that you keep your fosters separated from your personal pets.
 This could be a spare bedroom or even a spare bathroom!

 What do you need the most?